denis-fekete/ipk-project1/README.md

 - `/help` -> prints help menu
 - `/rename {displayname}` -> changes user displayname
 - `/exit` -> exits program

+## Testing
+Testing was done using manual tests found in *tests/* directory.
+These tests create a fake server that is receiving messages and sending back an exact copy of what it received.
+Due to the limits of this implementation testing is not very deep and does not cover all (not even most) possible combinations and states that the program can be in.
+However fake servers were modeled after the assignment of this project and using debug prints implemented in the program and external program *Wireshark* to find and fix as many bugs and errors as possible.
+After the program was acting according to specification it was also tested on the live server provided to students (*anton5.fit.vutbr.cz*).

 <br>
 <br>